ctb/titus-blog/src/2015-more-on-software.rst

 may be called upon to review your grant or your paper, and their opinions will largely be, well, their own.
-To get published, funded, or promoted, you need to convince some committee containing these smart, and opinionated researchers that what you're doing is both novel and impactful.
+To get published, funded, or promoted, you need to convince some committee containing these smart and opinionated researchers that what you're doing is both novel and impactful.
 To do that, you have to appeal largely to values and beliefs that they already hold.